baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Using baymedr

-The non-inferiority test is very similar to the superiority test.
-For the non-inferiority test we have $\mathcal{H} _0: \delta <-nim$ and $\mathcal{H} _1: \delta >-nim$ in the case where higher values on the measure of interest represent `non-inferiority'; and we have $\mathcal{H} _0: \delta >nim$ and $\mathcal{H} _1: \delta <nim$ in the case where lower values represent `non-inferiority' (see Fig~\ref{fig:diagram}).
-Here, $nim$ represents the non-inferiority margin.
-Note that, in contrast to the superiority test, we do not have a point null hypothesis for the non-inferiority test \citep[cf.][]{VanravenzwaaijMondenTendeiro_2019}.
+The Bayesian equivalence test is done with the \verb|equiv_bf()| function.
+The desired equivalence interval is specified with the \verb|interval| argument.
+Several options are possible: A symmetric equivalence interval around $\delta =0$ can be indicated by providing one value (e.g., \verb|interval = 0.2|) or by providing a vector with the negative and the positive values (e.g., \verb|interval = c(-0.2, 0.2)|).
+An asymmetric equivalence interval can be specified by providing a vector with the negative and the positive values (e.g., \verb|interval = c(-0.3, 0.2)|).
+The implementation of a point null hypothesis is achieved by using either \verb|interval = 0| or \verb|interval = c(0, 0)|, which also serves as the default specification.
+The argument \verb|interval_std| can be used to declare whether the equivalence interval was specified in standardized or unstandardized units.
+Since we seek to quantify evidence towards equivalence, we contrast the evidence for $\mathcal{H}_0$ relative to $\mathcal{H}_1$ (i.e., $\text{BF}_{01}$).

-The Bayes factor can be calculated with the \verb|infer_bf()| function.
+The Bayes factor for the non-inferiority design is calculated with the \verb|infer_bf()| function.
 The value for the non-inferiority margin can be specified with the \verb|ni_margin| argument.
 The argument \verb|ni_margin_std| can be used to declare whether the non-inferiority margin was given in standardized or unstandardized units.
-Lastly, depending on whether higher or lower values on the measure of interest represent `non-inferiority', one of the options `high' or `low' should be set for the argument \verb|direction|.
-Here again, we wish to determine the evidence in favor of $\mathcal{H} _1$; therefore, the evidence is expressed for $\mathcal{H} _1$ relative to $\mathcal{H} _0$ (i.e., $BF_{10}$).
+Lastly, depending on whether high or low values on the measure of interest represent ``non-inferiority'', one of the options ``high'' or ``low'' should be set for the argument \verb|direction|.
+We wish to determine the evidence in favor of $\mathcal{H}_1$; therefore, the evidence is expressed for $\mathcal{H}_1$ relative to $\mathcal{H}_0$ (i.e., $\text{BF}_{10}$).